-Query List Comprehension (QLC) can be used with Mnesia to produce specialized functions that enhance the operational ability of Mnesia.
+Query List Comprehension (QLC) can be used with Mnesia to produce specialized functions that enhance its operational ability.
 QLC has its own documentation as part of the OTP documentation set.
-The main features of QLC when used with Mnesia are as follows:
+The main QLC advantages when used with Mnesia are:

-- QLC can optimize the query compiler for the Mnesia DBMS, essentially making the DBMS more efficient. - QLC can be used as a database programming language for Mnesia.
-It includes a notation called "list comprehensions" and can be used to make complex database queries over a set of tables.
+- QLC can optimize the query compiler for Mnesia, essentially making the system more efficient. - QLC can be used as a database programming language for Mnesia.
+It includes a notation called list comprehensions which can be used to execute complex database queries over a set of tables.

-For information about QLC, see the qlc manual page in STDLIB.
+For more information about QLC, please see the qlc manual page in STDLIB.